 Other Interested Party are participants who intend to follow the progress of the project as observers and participate in project discussions.
 These individuals will be able to submit comments on a project deliverable but not cast a vote during a deliverable consensus voting period.

 During any consensus voting period, Committed Members will be asked to vote on project documentation and deliverables that have been developed as part of the community meeting activities.

-- All project members will be given at least one week to submit relevant comments and/or vote on project documentation or deliverables using this Confluence wiki space.
+- All project members will be given at least one week to submit relevant comments on project documentation or deliverables.